-Vision: Romania becomes more knows to Americans trough its culture.
-Romanian-American communities in Unites States come closer together in a unified voice, through cultural projects.
+Vision: Romania becomes more known to Americans through its culture.
+Romanian-American communities in United States come closer together in a unified voice, through cultural projects.

 Mission: Promote Romanian Culture in USA through Romanian Language Projects and Films. • Bring together Romanian American communities in support of promoting Romanian culture.